Optimal No-regret Learning in Repeated First-price Auctions: Abstract

 \section{Abstract}

-We study online learning in repeated first-price auctions with censored feedback, where a bidder, only observing the winning bid at the end of each auction, learns to adaptively bid in order to maximize her cumulative payoff.
-To achieve this goal, the bidder faces a challenging dilemma: if she wins the bid--the only way to achieve positive payoffs--then she is not able to observe the highest bid of the other bidders, which we assume is \textit{iid} drawn from an unknown distribution.
-This dilemma, despite being reminiscent of the exploration-exploitation trade-off in contextual bandits, cannot directly be addressed by the existing UCB or Thompson sampling algorithms in that literature, mainly because contrary to the standard bandits setting, when a positive reward is obtained here, nothing about the environment can be learned.
+We study online learning in repeated first-price auctions where a bidder, only observing the winning bid at the end of each auction, learns to adaptively bid in order to maximize her cumulative payoff.
+To achieve this goal, the bidder faces censored feedback: if she wins the bid, then she is not able to observe the highest bid of the other bidders, which we assume is \textit{iid} drawn from an unknown distribution.
+In this paper, we develop the first learning algorithm that achieves a near-optimal $\widetilde{O}(\sqrt{T})$ regret bound, by exploiting two structural properties of first-price auctions, i.e. the specific feedback structure and payoff function.